sivahuang77/citrux-cli/docs/cli/telemetry.md

    - Download and start Jaeger and OTEL collector
    - Configure your workspace for local telemetry
    - Provide a Jaeger UI at http://localhost:16686
-   - Save logs/metrics to `~/.gemini/tmp/<projectHash>/otel/collector.log`
+   - Save logs/metrics to `~/.citrux/tmp/<projectHash>/otel/collector.log`
    - Stop collector on exit (e.g. `Ctrl+C`)
-2. Run Gemini CLI and send prompts.
+2. Run Citrux CLI and send prompts.
 3. View traces at http://localhost:16686 and logs/metrics in the collector log file.

 ## Logs and metrics

-The following section describes the structure of logs and metrics generated for Gemini CLI.
+The following section describes the structure of logs and metrics generated for Citrux CLI.

 The `session.id`, `installation.id`, and `user.email` (available only when
 authenticated with a Google account) are included as common attributes on all